GautamGupta/bb-legacy-plugins/after-the-deadline/trunk/readme.txt

 Please make sure that the plugin directory (and the sub-folders and files in it) are chmodded to 755.

 = 2.
 This doesn't work with bbPress 0.9! =
-Please use version AtD v1.4
+Please use AtD v1.4 or upgrade your bbPress install

 *Please see [this FAQ](http://www.afterthedeadline.com/questions.slp) for more questions*